PicoQuant/PicoQuant-Time-Tagged-File-Format-Demos/PTU/LabVIEW/readme.txt

 Demos for reading PicoQuant PTU & PHU files.
 Michael Wahl, PicoQuant GmbH, April 2015
+Revised by Torsten Krause, PicoQuant GmbH, December 2023

-MainPTUdemo.vi / MainPHUdemo.vi is a demo that reads a PTU / PHU file and dumps its contents in an ASCII file.
+MainPTUdemo.vi / MainPHUdemo.vi is a demo that reads a PTU / PHU file
+and dumps its contents in an ASCII file.
 Note that this is not meant to be a conversion tool.
 You are encouraged to modify it for immediate processing of the data according to whatever your application actually requires.
 Conversion to ASCII is silly because it massively increases the file